Uralic languages: Traditional classification

 At Donner's time, the Samoyedic languages were still poorly known, and he was not able to address their position.
 As they became better known in the early 20th century, they were found to be quite divergent, and they were assumed to have separated already early on.
 The terminology adopted for this was "Uralic" for the entire family, "Finno-Ugric" for the non-Samoyedic languages (though "Finno-Ugric" has, to this day, remained in use also as a synonym for the whole family).
 Finno-Ugric and Samoyedic are listed in ISO 639-5 as primary branches of Uralic.

 The following table lists nodes of the traditional family tree that are recognized in some overview sources.

 Little explicit evidence has however been presented in favour of Donner's model since his original proposal, and numerous alternate schemes have been proposed.
 Especially in Finland, there has been a growing tendency to reject the Finno-Ugric intermediate protolanguage.
 A recent competing proposal instead unites Ugric and Samoyedic in an "East Uralic" group for which shared innovations can be noted.

 The Finno-Permic grouping still holds some support, though the arrangement of its subgroups is a matter of some dispute.
 Mordvinic is commonly seen as particularly closely related to or part of Finno-Samic.
 The term Volgaic (or Volga-Finnic) was used to denote a branch previously believed to include Mari, Mordvinic and a number of the extinct languages, but it is now obsolete and considered a geographic classification rather than a linguistic one.

 Within Ugric, uniting Mansi with Hungarian rather than Khanty has been a competing hypothesis to Ob-Ugric.

 Lexical isoglosses

 Lexicostatistics has been used in defense of the traditional family tree.
 A recent re-evaluation of the evidence however fails to find support for Finno-Ugric and Ugric, suggesting four lexically distinct branches (Finno-Permic, Hungarian, Ob-Ugric and Samoyedic).

-One alternate proposal for a family tree, with emphasis on the development of numerals, is as follows:
+One alternative proposal for a family tree, with emphasis on the development of numerals, is as follows: